hannes/MonetDBLite/README.md

 ### Utilities methods

-In the `MonetDBEmbeddedConnection` class there are other utility methods, that can used to manage the current connection.
+In the `MonetDBEmbeddedConnection` class there are other utility methods that can used to manage the current connection.

 * `String getCurrentSchema()` - Returns the current schema name.
 * `void setCurrentSchema(String newSchema)` - Sets the current schema.